hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 > **Info**
 > Experimental features are not officially supported and do not follow SemVer like the rest of this module; use them at your own risk.

+Experimental features allow end users to try out new functionality which isn't stable in the context of a stable module release, they are enabled by setting the required variables on the `experimental` module variable.

 ### AKS v1.22

-Support for [AKS v1.22](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli) is currently experimental as it hasn't been fully tested yet.
+Support for [AKS v1.22](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli) can be currently enabled by setting `aks_v1_22 = true`.
+This AKS version hasn't been fully tested yet but when it has, the requirement to use an experimental flag will be removed.

-To enable AKS v1.22 support you need to set `experimental = { aks_v1_22 = true }`.

 ### AAD Pod Identity Finalizer Wait